Specy/specy-app/src/posts/through-the-lens-photography.md

 If you hold down the metering button on the camera you can also show the current aperture and shutter speed to be used to take the analog photo.

-Let's look at some <WaveText text="examples" />.
+Let's look at some <AnimatedText kind="rainbow" text="examples" />.
 I took these while going on a hike.
 I had managed to finish the first prototype literally 5 minutes before leaving.
 (Yes that's my dog!)

 <Slideshow
     photos={[